Ellzud/GACD-Project/CodeBook.md

  2. Unpack the .zip file in your working directory.
  3. Required packages: dplyr 0.4.1, reshape2 1.4.1, plyr 1.8.1
  4. Run the run_analysis.R script available in this repository.
  5. The output file "finalFile.txt" will be available in your working directory
+ 6. To import the dataset into R, use:
+    finalFile <- read.table("finalFile.txt", header=TRUE, quote="\"")